deity-io/falcon-platform-docs/docs/platform/client/routing.md

 sidebar_label: Routing
 ---

-_(todo) this guide requires review as it's based on Falcon Server v2_
+_(todo) this guide requires review as it's based on DEITY Middleware v2_
 ## Overview

 In-app routing is based on <a href="https://reacttraining.com/react-router/" target="_blank" rel="noreferrer noopener">react-router</a>.

-[Dynamic Routing](/docs/platform/server/dynamic-routes) relies on both Falcon Client and Falcon Server.
+[Dynamic Routing](/docs/platform/server/dynamic-routes) relies on both DEITY PWA Frontend and DEITY Middleware.
 To see an example of how to get dynamic routing working please look at our [Contentful integration guide](/docs/platform/cookbook/integrations/contentful2).

 ---